Mo3203/Ubuntu-Client-Server-Networking-Firewall-Troubleshooting/README.md

 On Ubuntu Client:

-# 1. Test external DNS (checks internet)
+1. Test external DNS (checks internet) dig google.com
-dig google.com

-# 2. Test internal "DNS" (checks /etc/hosts mapping)
-ping server.techexapmle.com -c 4
+2. Test internal "DNS" (checks /etc/hosts mapping) ping server.techexapmle.com -c 4

 # Phase 2: TCP Handshake

-# Goal: Establish a connection on Port 8000.
+Goal: Establish a connection on Port 8000.

 On Rocky Server (Setup):
 Rocky Linux has a strict firewall by default.
 We must allow port 8000.

-# Allow port 8000
+- Allow port 8000
 sudo firewall-cmd --add-port=8000/tcp

-# Start the Python Web Server
+- Start the Python Web Server
 python3 -m http.server 8000

 On Ubuntu Client (Execution):
-You will need two terminal windows open on the Ubuntu machine.
+we will need two terminal windows open on the Ubuntu machine.

 Terminal 1 (The Sniffer):

-# Listen for traffic specifically between client and the server
-sudo tcpdump -i any host 192.168.xxx.x and port 8000
+- Listen for traffic specifically between client and the server sudo tcpdump -i any host 192.168.xxx.x and port 8000

 Terminal 2 (The Actor):